A.T. Still University-Kirksville College of Osteopathic Medicine

 - Supplemental Application Requirements:

 Minimum cumulative and science GPA of 2.80.
 Two letters of evaluation: 1) from a premedical advisor, premedical committee, or a science faculty member with whom you have received a grade and credit for coursework<, and 2) from a physician (MD or DO – strongly prefer a letter from a DO you have spent time with in a clinical setting).Fee waiver available: Yes

 - Waiver Conditions:

 Must receive an AACOMAS fee waiver to receive a secondary application fee waiver.

 - Supplemental application sent to the following prospective students:

-Screened applicants: Meet minimum 2.80 science and cumulative GPA requirement.
+Screened applicants: Must meet minimum 2.80 science and 2.80 cumulative GPA requirement to receive the secondary application.

 - Supplemental Application Fee: $70, non-refundable